By Tom Smith and Alex Wakelam @A_Wakelam

 On the flip side, we must to an extent acknowledge that the role which commercial publishers are playing in the digital revolution is, for the time being at least, an imperfect yet necessary one.
 EEBO is perhaps, in a sense, a bad example; subscription fees are particularly galling when the resultant images are poor-quality and taken from microfilm versions of out-of-copyright documents.
 Even here, however, time and money are spent researching and sourcing material, engaging librarians and academics, and creating an online portal which can accommodate such vast quantities of material.
 The cost is even higher when producing high-quality colour images direct from original documents, as many other commercial databases do.
 Although there are some excellent examples of resources created by individual libraries and archives seeking to make some of their material widely available for free, for large-scale projects these same institutions are often crying out for commercial partners.

 Take the U.K. National Archives, for example.
-Despite securing funding to make available to all, , they have also sought out commercial partners to expedite the digital dissemination (and consequent physical preservation) of millions of pages of further material for both academic and genealogical research.
-The patchy nature of larger open access databases like the and should give some further clues as to how difficult it would be to create anything like a comprehensive and meaningful digital collection without such input.
+Despite securing funding to make the entire run of cabinet papers from 1915-1986 available to all, among many other sets of government and military records, they have also sought out commercial partners to expedite the digital dissemination (and consequent physical preservation) of millions of pages of further material for both academic and genealogical research.
+The patchy nature of larger open access databases like the Internet Archive and Google Books should give some further clues as to how difficult it would be to create anything like a comprehensive and meaningful digital collection without such input.
 Open access is a noble ideal, and its time will come, but at the moment the help of commercial publishers is needed to drag the humanities into the twenty-first century.
 Although it may seem that offering subscription-based access exclusively to institutions is shutting out a broader audience (#proquestgate offers a pernicious example of how exclusivity might go too far), material is still available more readily than it would be without commercial interventions, even if only in certain locations.
 In this case, it is the role of libraries and institutions that own subscriptions to reach out to their potential audiences, to let them know what is available and how it can be accessed.

 To conclude, the digital age has brought historians many benefits, with instant access to the kinds and quantities of material that predecessors could only dream of.
 Having become used to expecting everything at our fingertips, it’s jarring when copyright holders slam the door in our faces, particularly when by rights this material already belongs to all of us.
 This doesn’t necessarily mean that they have no right to do so.
 As the users of this material, if we want it to be truly open access we ought to lead the way, encouraging and assisting under-funded libraries to make this material available wherever possible.
 Until then, we ought to be grateful that publishers have bothered to make any of this material available at all.
 And while the incident with the RSA might provoke anger, members do still have access to EEBO after ProQuest graciously, and speedily, changed tack.